feliscatus555/toktickit/docs/lab-01/reviewer.md

 How I responded: Thank you for checking.

 ## Pull Requests I reviewed for my partner
-My comment: < for example, "Addresses everything correctly for issue 3, good job.", most of my commpents to my partner are comments of approval, so I havent had the chance to request a fix. >
+My comment: < The appropriate code has been made for issue 2, well done. >
-Partner's response: <...>
+Partner's response: < Thank you. >